 These forbearance agreements are designed to be a short-term solution to help homeowners avoid foreclosures.

-- If you are granted a 1-year forbearance period, you would not be required to make any payments during that time.
+- If you are granted a 1-year forbearance period, you will not be required to make any payments during that time.

-- Additionally, if you were granted forbearance due to financial hardship caused by the coronavirus pandemic, you won’t face any of the normal repercussions, like penalties and damaged credit.
+- Additionally, if you were granted a mortgage forbearance due to financial hardship caused by the coronavirus pandemic, you won’t face any normal repercussions, like penalties and damaged credit.

 - Remember, you can still make optional payments during this time.

 The right to apply for a forbearance plan was given as an emergency measure (enacted by the CARES Act) during the COVID-19 pandemic.
-However, that assistance has now ended, and many homeowners are having to face up to the stark reality of having to make good on the back payments owed to lenders.
+However, that assistance has now ended, and many homeowners face the stark reality of having to make good on the back payments owed to lenders.
 For this reason many distressed homeowner ask, can I sell my home during forbearance?

 As of September 2021, according to BlackKnight, a U.S. mortgage data provider, around 1.5 million home loans were still in forbearance.